gtbu/Typesetter-5.3-p8/README.md

 ## Problems with updates ##
 If You have questions regarding installation please look here at the top in the WIKI.

-Since update of scssphp to version 1.11, which is important for bootstrap 5,  bootstrap 3 - based themes do not function.
-Users who must use it will have to go back to scssphp 1.7 - evtl. i will find  a solution.
+The pdate of scssphp to version 1.11 is important for bootstrap 5.
+Old bootstrap 3 - based themes had a small bug in variables.css which has been corrected.